aramis-lab/clinicadl/docs/Train/Patch.md

 - `output_directory` (str) is the folder where the results are stored.

 !!! info "Common options"
-    Options that are common to all pipelines can be found in the introduction of [`clinicadl train`](./Introduction.md#running-the-pipeline)
+    Options that are common to all pipelines can be found in the introduction of [`clinicadl train`](./Introduction.md#running-the-pipeline).

 The options specific to this pipeline are the following:

-- `--patch_size` (int) size of the patches.
+- `--patch_size` (int) size of the patches in voxels.
 Default: `50`.
-- `--stride_size` (int) length between the centers of successive patches.
+- `--stride_size` (int) length between the centers of successive patches in voxels.
 Default: `50`.
 - `--use_extracted_patches` (bool) if this flag is given, the outputs of `clinicadl extract` are used.
-Else the whole 3D MR volumes are loaded and patches are extracted on-the-fly.
+Otherwise, the whole 3D MR volumes are loaded and patches are extracted on-the-fly.
 - `--visualization` (bool) if this flag is given, inputs of the train and the validation sets and their corresponding reconstructions are written in `autoencoder_reconstruction`.
 Inputs are reconstructed based on the model that obtained the [best validation loss](./Details.md#model-selection).